sLaYerUnleAsheD/100-days-of-code/log.md

 **Today's Progress**: Started making a small website for WHITEBEARD PIRATES (a pirate group from One Piece anime)

 **Thoughts:** Facing problems with aligning certain elements, but will surely figure it out soon!

+### Day 3: April 07, 2022

+**Today's Progress**: Update!
+I continued to write code for my WHITEBEARD PIRATES website and after a lot of searching and trying codes, I finally figured out that how can I add a background Image in css and blur it and make my text appear over it.

+**Thoughts:** Felt good by progressing in the direction I want to :)